-A limited number of make-up and retest assessments (Georgia Milestones) materials arrive in one bulk shipment to the district.
+A limited number of make-up and retest assessment materials arrive in one bulk shipment to the district.
 Upon receipt of these materials, the T + A staff will inventory and package the materials to be released to specific test coordinators from the Brewer.
 In order to distribute additional requested testing materials, boxes must be opened.
 However, opening of shrink wrapped materials will be limited to meet the required need.

 Distribution to Schools: The T + A Office and Logistic and Supply Services (LSS) develop a calendar and work plan for delivering test materials to schools.
 LSS drivers are approved to only release the secure materials into the custody of the principal, LSTC and/or SSTC.
 If none of the aforementioned individuals are available to accept the delivery, the LSS driver will return the materials to the Brewer.
 The T + A Office will contact the school and arrange for re-delivery and notify the appropriate principal and/or Associate Superintendent of this additional delivery attempt.
-Test materials may not be signed for by any APS employee other than the preidentified designees.
+Test materials may not be signed for by any APS employee other than the pre-identified designees.

-Receiving Materials at Schools: The principal, LSTC and/or SSTC must receive and immediately secure testing materials.
-The principal, and LSTC and/or SSTC must immediately complete the Acknowledgement of Receipt of Testing Materials Form in its entirety and fax to (404) 802-9081.
+Receiving and Inventorying Materials at Schools: The principal, LSTC and/or SSTC must receive, inventory, and certify the contents of the boxes via the Acknowledgement of Receipt of Testing Materials Form in its entirety within 24 hours of receipt.
+The complete form should be e-mailed to the T + A Office or faxed to (404) 802-9081.